kubernetes/enhancements/keps/NNNN-kep-template/README.md

 Define graduation milestones.

-These may be defined in terms of API maturity, or as something else.
+These may be defined in terms of API maturity, [feature gate] graduations, or as something else.
 The KEP should keep this high-level with a focus on what signals will be looked at to determine graduation.

 Consider the following in developing the graduation criteria for this enhancement:
 - [Maturity levels (`alpha`, `beta`, `stable`)][maturity-levels]
+- [Feature gate][feature gate] lifecycle
 - [Deprecation policy][deprecation-policy]

 Clearly define what graduation means by either linking to the [API doc